identiops/terraform-hcloud-k3s/README.md

   `ssh-node` and `scp-node`.
 - `ssh-node`: SSH wrapper for connecting to cluster nodes.
 - `scp-node`: SCP wrapper for connecting to cluster nodes.
-- `.ssh/config`: SSH configuration for the cluster nodes.
+- `.ssh/config`: SSH configuration for connecting to cluster nodes.
+- `.ansible/hosts`: Ansible hosts configuration for executing commands on multiple nodes in parallel.

 ## Maintenance